National Aquatic Centre

 The National Aquatic Centre (NAC) (Ionad Náisiúnta Uisce) is an indoor aquatics facility in Blanchardstown, Fingal, Ireland.
 The State-owned complex houses a 50-metre swimming pool with an associated diving pool, an aquapark and leisure pool, and a fitness centre.

 Since opening in March 2003, the centre has hosted the swimming events of the 2003 Special Olympics World Summer Games, the 2003 European Short Course Swimming Championships and a number of international water polo events.
-It also hosts the Irish Open Swimming Championships, Irish Senior Water Polo Cup, Irish Open Diving Championships, as well as a number of other national and regional aquatic events.
+It also hosts the Irish Open Swimming Championships, Irish Senior Water Polo Cup, and Irish Open Diving Championships, as well as a number of other national and regional aquatic events.

 History

 In 2001, a "Design, Build and Operate" contract for the centre was awarded to a consortium of companies – S & P Architects (for the design part), Rohcon (construction) and Dublin Waterworld (operation).
 The capital cost of the centre was originally budgeted at €62.5 million.
 The project was certified as complete in September 2010.
 The actual cost of the project is still unclear but, as of 2013, €119m had been spent on the campus.

 The centre sustained roof damage during a period of stormy weather in January 2005 and had to be closed for five months so that repairs could be carried out.
-This closure, after only 18 months operation, damaged the business of the operating company, Dublin Waterworld.
+This closure, after only 18 months of operation, damaged the business of the operating company, Dublin Waterworld.
 Campus & Stadium Ireland Development (CSID), the State company which owns the centre, commissioned an engineer to assess the roof damage and they concluded that the roof was not designed and constructed in accordance with building regulations, despite the fact that CSID's experts had certified it.
 During the period of closure, the National Sports Campus Development Authority (NSCDA) commenced legal proceedings to remove the operators.
 The case was settled in December 2006 with Dublin Waterworld agreeing to leave the centre and each party covering their own costs.